 Ezetimibe (e-zet-im-ibe) is a medicine that lowers cholesterol.
-You might hear it referred to by its brand name, Ezetrol.
+You might also hear its brand name, Ezetrol.

 Ezetimibe is often prescribed alongside a statin because they work in different ways, so the effects add up to lower your cholesterol further.
 Ezetimibe also comes as a combination tablet with simvastatin (a type of statin) under the brand name Inegy.

 Ezetimibe can lower LDL cholesterol (sometimes called 'bad cholesterol') by 15-22% when used by itself, or 21-27% if it's used in combination with a statin.

 Some studies have shown that ezetimibe combined with a statin can lower the risk of serious problems like heart attacks and strokes in people with chronic kidney disease and certain heart problems.

 How does ezetimibe work?

 Ezetimibe is a “cholesterol absorption inhibitor” which means it works by partially blocking the absorption of cholesterol in the small intestine.
 This means less cholesterol enters your blood from food and bile so the liver has to take more cholesterol out of the blood to make more bile, which is needed for digestion.

 The liver does this by increasing the number of LDL receptors on your liver cells.
 These receptors catch LDL cholesterol as it passes by and removes it from the blood.

 How do you take ezetimibe?